Siddhanth

-Dr. Anand Gollahalli Shivaprasad, also known as Dr. G. S. Anand (born 19 October 1973), better known by stage name Siddhanth, is an Indian actor appears in Kannada cinema.
+Dr. Anand Gollahalli Shivaprasad, also known as Dr. G. S. Anand (born 19 October 1973), better known by his stage name Siddhanth, is an Indian actor who appears in Kannada cinema.
 He is a medical doctor by profession.

 Early life and education

-Siddhanth was born to Gangambika and Dr G. Shivaprasad as a second child, he was named Anand G. S., brought up in a village called Gollahalli (now renamed as Siddhartha Nagar) in Tumkur.
+Siddhanth was born to Gangambika and Dr G. Shivaprasad as a second child, he was brought up in a village called Gollahalli (now renamed as Siddhartha Nagar) in Tumkur.
 His Primary & Secondary education, was at Sarvodaya School in Tumkur, followed by P. U. College from Sarvodaya P. U. College and then went on to study M.B.B.S. in JJM Medical College, Davangere, Later, he obtained an M.H.A.
 Degree from the University of Leeds in the United Kingdom.

 Career

 Administrative career

 After his studies, he came back to India, to look after Sri Siddartha Dental College as Administrative Officer.
 Later, he became a member to Sri Siddhartha Education Society, which was run by his family.